Search APTA Policies

 Conflict of Interest and Disclosure

-Board policy: Describes and reaffirms the association's commitment to conducting its activities in accordance with the highest ethical standards.
+Describes APTA's commitment to conducting its activities in accordance with the highest ethical standards and how the Board implements that commitment.

 Councils: Purposes, Member Qualifications, Governance and Deliverables